 The practice had procedures to reduce the risk of Legionella, or other bacteria, developing in water systems, in line with a risk assessment.
-The risk assessment had not identified which outlets were the sentinel ones.
-We discussed this with staff and identified the sentinel outlets from the schematic drawing.
-We were assured these outlets would be tested.

 The practice had policies and procedures in place to ensure clinical waste was segregated and stored appropriately in line with guidance.